evisions/webdataconnector/docs/wdc_debugging.md

 ---
-title: Debugging in the Simulator and Tableau
+title: Debugging in the Simulator
 layout: docs
 ---

 You can use the simulator included with the WDC SDK to develop and debug your connectors more quickly.
-The simulator is a JavaScript application that loads connectors in a similar way to Tableau Desktop.
-Additionally, Tableau Desktop includes a built-in (although not supported) debugger that you can use to debug issues that appear in Tableau Desktop but not in the simulator.
+The simulator is a JavaScript application that loads connectors in a similar way to MAPS.

 Use the simulator when you are developing your connector, to set breakpoints in the browser, view network requests, and more.
-Use Tableau Desktop periodically during development to confirm that your connector works the same as in the simulator, and then to perform your final testing.
+Use MAPS periodically during development to confirm that your connector works the same as in the simulator, and then to perform your final testing.

-This page includes information about developing and debugging your connectors both in the simulator and in Tableau.
+This page includes information about developing and debugging your connectors in the simulator.

 * TOC
 {:toc}